RatherRude/Elite-Dangerous-AI-Integration/docs/xtts/VoiceClone-and-XTTS-Setup.md

  You can skip to the bottom if you simply want to use an existing XTTS voice model.

 # Preamble
  Hey commanders, welcome back from the black.
-If you aren't aware, there is this really cool piece of software called Covas Next being developed to make the solitude of being in space a little less lonely.
-Powered by AI, it aims to give your ship a bit of its own personality.
-After struggling for an unreasonable amount of time, I have finally managed to get it set up with the specific voice that I want.
+After struggling for an unreasonable amount of time, I have finally managed to get Covas set up with the specific voice that I want.
 I figured that with the pain I went through to accomplish that, I would make a bit of a guide documenting my set up and how I accomplished it.
 It is likely far from ideal, and there are probably easier methods, but this is how I did it.

  As a note, we are going to be using WSL and windows for this, but all of the software runs on linux as well, this should work there as well.